Health Rising’s 2024 BIG (little) End of the Year Donation Drive

 Type II diabetes patients also suffer from fatigue, early onset of muscle pain, exercise intolerance, and delayed recovery.
 Similar problems of reduced oxygen uptake during exercise have been found in ME/CFS patients and in Type II diabetics.
 In Type II diabetes, oxygen uptake is delayed in response to exercise and prolonged after exercise, and this may depend on vascular/endothelial function in skeletal muscle (which appears to be impaired in T2D) (9)

-Other studies (10) have found exercise intolerance to be linked to variables such as impaired heart rate recovery (where the heart rate does not slow as expected after exercise – a sign of autonomic dysfunction).
+Other studies (10) have found exercise intolerance was linked to variables such as impaired heart rate recovery (where the heart rate does not slow as expected after exercise – a sign of autonomic dysfunction).
 Vigorous exercise can result in either hypo or hyperglycemia in an individual depending on medication status, type of exercise (aerobic or anaerobic) and type of diabetes (11).

 Hormone Connection